 How to change WooCommerce customer roles programmatically

-In this article we are going to show you different methods to change WooCommerce customer roles programmatically.
-You’ll also understand when this feature can be useful for your site, and what you can do with custom user roles.
+This article will show you different methods to change WooCommerce customer roles programmatically.
+You’ll also understand when this feature can be helpful for your site and what you can do with custom user roles.

-WordPress uses roles are a way of controlling what different types of WordPress users can do on your website.
-For example, administrators can do pretty much anything in a WordPress site, on the other hand, subscribers have access to their own profile data only.
+WordPress uses roles to control what different types of WordPress users can do on your website.
+For example, administrators can do pretty much anything on a WordPress site; however, subscribers can access their profile data only.
 If you’ve got an online store, user role management can be used in many ways.
-You can set up product visibility based on user role in a way that only certain WooCommerce customers can have access to certain products.
-Or you can unlock offers only after a user has purchased a certain product and their user role has been changed to a different one.
-It’s also possible to control user access to certain categories even, for membership like websites, to have different prices based on user roles.
+You can set up product visibility based on user role so that only specific WooCommerce customers can access certain products.
+Or you can unlock offers only after a user has purchased a particular product and their user role has been changed to a different one.
+It’s also possible to control user access to specific categories even for membership-like websites, to have different prices based on user roles.

-Once you are able to manage and change your user roles, you can provide a great level of customization and features.
-Therefore, our goal for today is looking into two different ways you can set your users to a different role:
+Once you can manage and change your user roles, you can provide excellent customization and features.
+Therefore, our goal for today is to look into two different ways you can set your users to different roles:

-2. Bulk change WooCommerce user role – we’ll learn different methods for filtering users into different roles
+- Bulk changes WooCommerce user roles.
+We’ll learn different methods for filtering users into different roles.

-Important: The code snippets below apply direct modifications to the WordPress user settings.
-We do not recommend running this code on your production site unless thoroughly tested on your development/staging environment.
+Important: The code snippets below directly modify the WordPress user settings.
+We do not recommend running this code on your production site unless it has been thoroughly tested on your development/staging environment.

 Registering a new WooCommerce user role

-Before we can start applying our changes we to the different our user roles we need to create a new user role.
+Before we can apply our changes to the different user roles, we need to create a new user role.
 If you already have the custom role created, feel free to skip to the next step.

-In an ideal scenario you would register your role when a plugin or theme is activated.
-In our case we can run it into the init hook.
+Ideally, you would register your role when a plugin or theme is activated.
+In our case, we can run it into the init hook.

 Here is the code to do it: